cloudpassage/cortex/README.md

-# OCTOBOX
+# CORTEX

-## OCTO prototype platform
+## CORTEX prototype platform

 This integration package is designed to get you up and running with Halo _really_ fast.
-It's also been designed with the idea that you want to build your own environment-specific integrations, and thusly won't be using OCTOBOX forever.
-Many components in OCTOBOX can be implemented independently, using your favorite CI (or other automation) tools.
-So use OCTOBOX when you start out with Halo, and as you build your own environment-specific automation, you can peel off and re-implement specific components (the Halo-EC2 footprint delta reporter and scan/event exporters, for instance) in a way that makes the most
+It's also been designed with the idea that you want to build your own environment-specific integrations, and thusly won't be using CORTEX forever.
+Many components in CORTEX can be implemented independently, using your favorite CI (or other automation) tools.
+So use CORTEX when you start out with Halo, and as you build your own environment-specific automation, you can peel off and re-implement specific components (the Halo-EC2 footprint delta reporter and scan/event exporters, for instance) in a way that makes the most